cloudtrax/docs/captive_portal/authentication/http/README.md

 ##### secret #####
 On entry here, this secret is shared between CloudTrax and the backend Authentication Server.
 Both sides maintain identical copies; it is *never* transmitted in either direction between them during handshaking, encoded or otherwise.

-<a name="password"></a>
-## Password decoding ##
-The password that is passed to the backend Authentication Server via a Login Request (see [Logging in](#login) for details) is encoded and needs to be decoded by the Authentication Server before it can be used to determine that this is a known user with valid credentials.
-See the document [Password decoding](Password_Decoding.md) for details.

 <a name="ra"></a>
 ## Request Authenticator ##
-All Authorization Requests contain an `ra` parameter. "ra" stands for **Request Authenticator**, an arbitrary 128-bit (16-byte) string, which is used to help protect against so-called Man-in-the-Middle attacks.
-The Request Authenticator that is passed by CloudTrax to the Authentication Server needs to be converted to a new RA by the algorithm discussed below and returned as part of the HTTP Response so that CloudTrax can determine that the Response is in accord with the original Request.
+All Authorization Requests contain an `ra` parameter. "ra" stands for **Request Authenticator**, a unique 128-bit (16-byte) string, which is used to help protect against so-called Man-in-the-Middle attacks.
+The Request Authenticator that is passed by CloudTrax to the Authentication Server needs to be transformed to a new RA by the algorithm discussed below and returned as part of the HTTP Response so that CloudTrax can determine that the Response is in accord with the original Request.
 The RA of the Response packet is produced by calculating the `md5` hash of the concatenated string consisting of the Authentication Response's `CODE` value, followed by the original RA and finally by the  **secret** shared between CloudTrax and the Authentication Server, which was provided to CloudTrax during [Configuration](#config).
 In pseudocode, it would look something like this:

 ````